 \section{Abstract}

 We revisit \cite[Theorem 6.3]{JK}.
-Following the main ideas used to prove this theorem, we establish a quantitative version of the strong unique continuation property for the Sch\"odinger operator with unbounded potential.
-We also show that a combination of this result with a global quantitative unique continuation property from an arbitrary interior data yields a global quantitative strong unique continuation.
+By following the main ideas used to prove that theorem, we establish a quantitative version of strong unique continuation for the Schrödinger operator with an unbounded potential.
+We also show that combining this result with a global quantitative unique continuation from arbitrary interior data yields a global quantitative strong unique continuation.